Approximation and Convergence of Large Atomic Congestion Games: Introduction

-Motivated by this model, we ask the question whether a congestion game with a large but random number of players and a small participation probability can be reasonably approximated by a nonatomic congestion game.
-To address this question we study the quality of the approximation in terms of the convergence of the Nash equilibria for a sequence of Bernoulli games towards the Wardrop equilibria of some nonatomic game.
-Taking the limit in this setting yields a different limit game in which the random loads on the resources converge to a family of Poisson random variables, whose expected values can be again characterized as a Wardrop equilibrium of a suitably defined nonatomic game and, alternatively, as an equilibrium of a Poisson game in the sense of \citet{Mye:IJGT1998}.
+In real networks, players are confronted to make decisions while facing multiple sources of uncertainty.
+In particular, even if the population of potential drivers might be known, the subset of drivers that are actually on the road at any given time is random.
+In fact, the contribution of an additional car to congestion is small but not negligible, and the congestion experienced by an agent depends basically on how many drivers are on the road at the same time.
+To that point, \citet{AngFotLia:AGT2013} and \citet{ComScaSchSti:arXiv2022} studied \emph{Bernoulli congestion games} in which players participate with an independent probability.
+If we focus on a small time interval, the probability that any given player participates in the game during that interval emerges naturally as a small parameter.
+Motivated by this model, we ask the question whether a congestion game with a large but random number of players and small participation probabilities can be approximated by a nonatomic congestion game.
+To address this question we study the convergence of the Nash equilibria for a sequence of Bernoulli games towards the Wardrop equilibria of some nonatomic game.
+Taking the limit in this setting yields a different limit game in which the random loads on the resources converge to a family of Poisson random variables, whose expected values can be again characterized as Wardrop equilibria of a suitably defined nonatomic game or, alternatively, as an equilibrium of a Poisson game in the sense of \citet{Mye:IJGT1998}.
 This establishes a novel and precise connection between the Wardrop model and Poisson games.

-To provide some insight, consider again the parallel-edge example of \cref{fi:parallel-network}, except that now each of the $\run$ players has a unit weight, but is present in the game with a small probability $\demand/\run$.
-In this case the effective demand is a random variable $\Demand^\run\sim\Binomial(\run,\demand/\run)$, which converges as $\run\to\infty$ to a random variable $\Demand\sim\Poisson(\demand)$.
-Also, in a symmetric equilibrium where each player choses an edge uniformly at random, the load on each route is distributed as a $\Binomial(\run,\demand/(2\run))$ and converges to a $\Poisson(\demand/2)$, whose expected value is again $\demand/2$.
-We will show that this convergence holds for asymmetric equilibria and general congestion games with an increasing number of heterogenous players who are active with different vanishing probabilities.
+To provide some insight, consider again the parallel-edge example of Figure~\ref{fi:parallel-network}, except that now each of the $n$ players has a unit weight, but is present in the game with a small probability $d/n$.
+In this case the effective demand is a random variable $D^{n}\sim\Binomial(n,d/n)$, which converges as $n\to\infty$ to a random variable $D\sim\Poisson(d)$.
+Also, in a symmetric equilibrium where each player choses an edge uniformly at random, the load on each route is distributed as a $\Binomial(n,d/(2n))$ and converges to a $\Poisson(d/2)$, whose expected value is again $d/2$.
+We will show that this convergence holds for all Nash equilibria and for general congestion games with an increasing number of heterogenous players who are active with different vanishing probabilities.